UEL-Computing-Society/uel_computing/docs/Home.md

 ### Meet the Team Behind the UEL Computing Society!

 - **Nidharshanen Selliah** - _President_
-  Leading the way with passion and a vision for excellence, Nidharshanen is here to guide the society towards innovation, growth, and meaningful connections.
-Got ideas for the society?
-Nidharshanen is all ears!
+  Leads the society by setting goals, overseeing operations, and ensuring activities align with its mission.
+Acts as the primary spokeperson and manages event planning and execution.

 - **Yalina Ansari** - _Finance Officer_
   The mastermind behind our budgeting and resources, Yalina ensures we have the funds to support exciting events and initiatives.
 They keep our society running smoothly behind the scenes!

-- **Abdul Wahab** - _Events Officer_
+- **Fatema Doctor** - _Events Officer_
-  From hackathons to social mixers, Abdul Wahab is the creative force organizing events that bring our community together.
-Stay tuned for all the fun and opportunities they have planned!
+  Plan, organize, and oversee society events, including workshops, social gatherings, fundraisers, and competitions.
+Manage venue booking, equipment, and resources.
+Ensure smooth event execution and share feedback for improvement.
 ---

 ## [Meetings](Meetings.md)